RamakanthRGunishetty/Voice-Maestro/README.md

 ## Contributing

-We welcome contributions to enhance Voice Maestro.
+I welcome contributions to enhance Voice Maestro.
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).